A Hierarchical Sharded Blockchain Balancing Performance and Availability: Background and Related Work

 There exists a balanced sharding scheme harmonizing the above two approaches, with some members maintaining a full copy of shards and others a single copy.
 Pyramid \cite{Pyramid} uses layered sharding with i-shards and b-shards, which hold a single shard and all shards, respectively.
 To handle cross-shard transactions, Pyramid employs a b-shard-driven 2PC protocol: the b-shard proposes a cross-shard block to i-shards, which accept or reject based on local transaction conflicts.
 The b-shard then commits or aborts based on the responses.
 In contrast, PyloChain streamlines this by executing cross-shard transactions on the main chain based on total order and notifying local chains in a single phase.
 Unlike Pyramid, which supports cryptocurrency applications in a public blockchain, PyloChain is designed for key-value (KV)-based general workloads \cite{AHL,HyperledgerFabric} in a permissioned blockchain.

-DyloChain \cite{dylochain} employs a hierarchical sharded model where higher-level M-nodes aggregate and order local blocks for the main chain, validate transactions, and execute cross-shard transactions within an order-execute-order-validate (O-X-O-V) model, synchronizing results into local chains.
-However, DyloChain’s reliance on a synchronous network, requiring a fixed number of local blocks per synchronous round, reduces practicality as slower members can delay main block production, causing substantial latency.
-Additionally, as main block size grows, the likelihood of local transactions being aborted by global transactions increases, leading to higher synchronization overhead.
-PyloChain builds on DyloChain by introducing a DAG-based BFT for scalability in a partially synchronous network, enhancing transaction scalability and enabling fine-grained auditing within the DAG context.
-We present the differences between existing approaches and PyloChain in Table \ref{table:comparisons}.
+DyloChain \cite{dylochain} employs a hierarchical sharded model where higher-level M-nodes aggregate and order local blocks for the main chain, validate transactions, and execute cross-shard transactions under an order-execute-order-validate (O-X-O-V) model.
+The results are then synchronized back into local chains.
+However, DyloChain relies on a synchronous network and requires a fixed number of local blocks per synchronous round.
+This dependency can reduce main chain scalability because slower members may delay main block production, causing substantial latency.
+In addition, as the main block size grows under high concurrency, local transactions are more likely to be aborted by global transactions, increasing synchronization overhead.
+PyloChain extends DyloChain to improve shard scalability under a partially synchronous network.
+First, PyloChain leverages a DAG-based BFT protocol \cite{bullshark} to efficiently order a large number of concurrent local blocks, which increases main chain throughput and reduces delay even when some higher-level members are slower.
+Second, to reduce the abort rate of local transactions when main block size grows, PyloChain introduces a simple but effective scheduling technique that improves the cross-shard (or global) transaction processing scalability.
+Additionally, PyloChain requires a fine-grained auditing mechanism to handle higher-level members in the partially synchronous network.

+We highlight the differences between existing approaches and PyloChain in Table \ref{table:comparisons}.
+Note that in the table, the main chain concept is present only in the balanced sharding scheme.
+We enhance the overall shard scalability by improving both DyloChain's main chain scalability and cross-shard transaction processing scalability.